ale074/libreria/README.md

 ## Description

-Simple REST API to manage a collection of books...
+Simple REST API to manage a collection of books, Before starting, remember to have Node Js installed from version 20 upwards...

 ## Installation